Workspace Symlinks vs Hard Links

 ls -la node_modules/@workspace/

-# Resolve canonical path of a symlinked package
+# Resolve the canonical target of a symlinked package

 realpath node_modules/@workspace/core